nightscout/nightscout.github.io/src/documents/guides/07-web-monitor.html.md

     If you click Show Connection Strings, you will see something like this (with your own information, of course):

     ![alt text](http://i.imgur.com/NLc1Cjo.png)
  Finally, click **Save** at the bottom of the page.
 This ends the work with the Configure tab.
-The next is deployment and it uses the Dashboard tab.
+The next step is deployment and it uses the Dashboard tab.

   * Click on the **Dashboard** tab at the top of the page.